serval-uni-lu/upNNF/capkc/README.md

 Given that compilation can require large amounts of memory, an apptainer script is proposed in the `D4` directory.
 The container will limit `D4` to 64 GB of memory and five hours of computation by using the program available at `D4/wrapper`.
+To build it, please run the following command in the `D4` directory.

 ```
 apptainer build --fakeroot d4.sif d4.def